BlazeInferno64/NotePlus/README.md

 </a>

 # Status
-NotePlus version 3.8 is out now
+NotePlus Version: 3.9 is under development, would be released soon!
+Meanwhile if you have feature requests suggestion please open up an issue here!

 # Patch Notes
-NotePlus Version: 3.8
+NotePlus Version: 3.8 is here!!!

 1. Increased Optimization for various platforms: Improved overall performance by increasing optimization for various platforms.
 2. Optimized file reading: Now NotePlus can read your files chunk by chunk, which implies that it is now more memory friendly.